Housing Accommodations

 • Service Animals on Campus: Service animals are permitted on campus as compliant with State and Federal laws regarding accessibility.
 You are responsible for your animal’s care, including cleanup.

-• Emotional Support Animals in the Residence Halls: Housing & Residential Life will allow an Emotional Support Animal if certain conditions are met.
+• Emotional Support Animals in the Residence Halls: Housing & Residential Life will allow an Emotional Support Animal if certain conditions are met AND only following approval from Accessibility Resources.

 • The animal must be necessary for the resident with a disability to have equal access to housing and the accommodation must also be reasonable.
 An accommodation is unreasonable if it presents an undue financial or administrative burden on the University, poses a substantial and direct threat to personal or public safety or constitutes a fundamental alteration of the nature of the service of program.